unstable-errors/q-q/CONTRIBUTING.md

     <img src="https://img.shields.io/github/commit-activity/m/unstable-errors/q-q?style=for-the-badge"/>
   </p>

 # Welcome!
 This is a simple guide of how to contribute to q>q!
 There are many ways to contribute to this!
-To contribute, you will need to know [rust](https://rust-lang.org).
+To contribute with code, you will need to know [rust](https://rust-lang.org).
 To learn it you can view the rust book (online, free)!

-## Contributing via issue
-This is the most simple one.
-To do it you need to make a detailed issue not just `this program errors on build`.
-You can also make from a issue template (coming soon)

 ## Contributing code via pull request
 Before we start, there are minimal comments (adding some more soon), so you're just stuck with this and your skills (more documentation coming soon)